 But, this also means you shouldn’t be a distraction to your kids either.
 Try to maintain an ambiance of learning in the space where your kids are studying and completing assignments.

 Keep your teaching and homeschooling simple.
-With so much information and programs readily available to you, it’s easy to find yourself using an educational buffet of plans, curriculum, and approaches.
+With so much information and programs readily available to you, it’s easy to find yourself using an educational buffet of plans, educational websites and their highly recommended GRE prep courses curriculum, and approaches.

 If you’re currently e-learning at home through your public school, be sure to ask questions of the teacher and learn how to use the system well.
 This helps make things smoother once your children sit down to login and learn.